Caixin

 2022:

-A survey conducted by Beijing Normal University in five provinces found that 91.1% of kindergarten parents believed preschool tutoring would help their children adjust to primary school, and 35.7% had already enrolled or planned to do so as of 2022.
+A survey of five provinces by a team at Beijing Normal University found 91.1% of kindergarten parents believed preschool tutoring would help their children adjust to primary school.

 July 2023:

-Kindergarten students were pictured listening to their teacher at a school in Guizhou province.
+Kindergarten students listen to their teacher at a school in Guizhou province.

 March 2024:

-A study by East China Normal University’s Faculty of Education, surveying over 176,000 stakeholders in 11 regions, was published, finding more than 70% of kindergarten and primary school parents in 2024 agreed that teachers should introduce some elementary content in the final year of kindergarten.
+A survey by East China Normal University’s Faculty of Education was published, revealing that more than 70% of kindergarten and primary school parents agreed teachers should introduce some elementary content in the final year.

 June 1, 2025:

-The Preschool Education Law is set to become effective, barring kindergartens and other institutions from teaching primary-level content.
+The Preschool Education Law becomes effective, barring kindergartens and institutions from teaching primary-level content.

 As of 2025: